-Shibam – Yemen, Hadramaut.
+- Shibam – Yemen, Hadramaut.
 Unique, fortified city.
 Shibam is an old city, first mentioned in the 3rd century AD.
 This densely built city has some 500 tower houses, each rising 5 to 11 stories (more than 30 m) high.
 Most houses have been built since the 16th century.
 The city is enclosed with wall.

 - Sigiriya – Sri Lanka, Central.
 One of the most interesting monuments of urban planning worldwide.
 Sigiriya was developed around and on the top of nearly 200 m high rock peak.
 The construction took place in 477 – 495 AD.
 Later, until the 13th or 14th century this city was used for a Buddhist monastery.
 This complex includes several unique monuments which include a giant lion whose mouth serves as the entrance to rock fortress and beautiful frescoes – a masterpiece of world importance.

 - Varanasi – India, Uttar Pradesh.
-An ancient holy city of Buddhists, Hindu, and Jains, with approximate 3000 years age one of the oldest inhabited cities of the world.
+An ancient holy city of Buddhists, Hindu, and Jains, with approximate 3000 years of age one of the oldest inhabited cities of the world.
 Contains a huge amount of valuable monuments of architecture and history, location of living unique traditions.